-The Office of Campus Police and Safety at The Fort Valley State University (FVSU) provides vehicle registration and parking support to students, faculty, staff, contractor personnel, and local community.
+The Department of Campus Police and Safety at Fort Valley State University (FVSU) provides vehicle registration and parking support to students, faculty, staff, contractor personnel, and local community.
 The Parking Plan & Procedure outlines various parking rules and regulations designed to promote an equitable use of limited parking spaces available to the university community; to promote vehicular safety and driver responsibility; and to ensure access at all times for emergency vehicles.
 All traffic and parking rules and regulations will be strictly enforced by the Department of Campus Police and Safety.
 To ensure fairness to all members of the FVSU community, increased parking enforcement will be a priority.
 Vehicles that are parked in violation of FVSU parking regulations will be subject to fines and/or towing without warning.

 The intent of this parking plan & procedure is to minimize traffic congestion in university parking lots and streets and to provide maximum utilization of the parking spaces.
 The parking lots are provided for operable vehicles only.
 Disabled and unused vehicles will be removed from the University parking lots and streets even if they are registered with the University and bear a current parking permit.
 Vehicles parked longer than three weeks in one location are considered “unused” and will be subject to towing.
 The expense of removing and storage of a disabled or unused vehicle will be the responsibility of the owner